vestlane-hiring/backend-demo/README.md

 ## Part 2

 Implement a Book Rental functionality, with the following business rules:
+⚠️ Make sure the solution somehow handles simultaneous rental requests for the same book.

 ### Spec
 Endpoint to rent a book: